 GRP and Percentages The GRP was formulated to measure performance because percentage change, a more typical measure, is unduly influenced by the pretest score.
-For example, a posttest score of 90 percent yields a percentage change of only 12 percent, if the pretest score is 80 percent.
-By contrast, a posttest score of 40 percent yields a percentage change of 33 percent if the pretest score is 30 percent.
+For example, if a student has a pretest score of 80 percent and a posttest score of 90 percent, the percentage change of improvement is only 12 percent.
+If the student's pretest score is 30 percent and his posttest score is 40 percent, however, the percentage change of improvement is 33 percent.
 In these examples, a 10 percent increase yields very different and potentially misleading percentage change figures.
-GRPs attempt to eliminate the variability that results when high pretest scores minimize the possibility of significant percentage changes and low pretest scores all but ensure them.
+The GRP attempts to eliminate the variability that results when high pretest scores minimize the possibility of significant percentage changes and low pretest scores all but ensure them.

 To compare GRP and percentage changes, consider this example.
-Average pretest and posttest scores of 20 percent and 80 percent respectively, yields a percentage change of 300 percent and a GRP of 75 percent.
-Using an average pretest and posttest score of 60 percent and 90 percent respectively, yields a lower percentage change of 50 percent, but the same GRP of 75 percent.
-The latter is true because in both cases, the gap between the average pretest score and a perfect score is closed by three-quarters.
+Average pretest and posttest scores of 20 percent and 80 percent, respectively, yield a percentage change of 300 percent and a GRP of 75 percent.
+Using average pretest and posttest scores of 60 percent and 90 percent, respectively, yields a lower percentage change of 50 percent but the same GRP of 75 percent.
+This is true because in both cases the gap between the average pretest score and a perfect score is closed by three-quarters.

-Overall Performance An analysis was performed on the pretest and posttest scores to determine the GRP and the extent to which the gap between the average pretest score and a perfect score was closed by the posttest.
+Overall Performance In the Learner Verification Study, pretest and posttest scores were analyzed to determine the GRP-the extent to which the gap between the average pretest score and a perfect score was closed by the posttest.

 The overall results from each classroom are listed in Table 1 below.
+In one class, the gap between the average pretest score and a perfect score closed by 86 percent.